serverless/serverless-graphql-blog/README.md

 #serverless-graphql-blog

-This [Serverless](http://www.serverless.com) Project creates a basic blog structure, including Posts, Authors and Comments utilizing [GraphQL][1] and DynamoDB for persistent storage **via a single endpoint**.
+This [Serverless Framework](http://www.serverless.com) Project creates a REST API for a basic blog structure, including Posts, Authors and Comments utilizing [GraphQL][1] and DynamoDB for persistent storage.
+What's unique about this implementation is the entire REST API consists of only 1 endpoint.

 Note: This project automatically creates 3 DynamoDB tables upon `serverless dash deploy`.
 They are defined in `s-project.json`.